Christian Yelich Player Props: Brewers vs. Athletics

 Athletics Pitching Rankings

-- The Athletics' 6.57 team ERA ranks last across all league pitching staffs.
+- The Athletics have the last-ranked team ERA among all league pitching staffs (6.50).

-- The Athletics give up the most home runs in baseball (102 total, 1.6 per game).
+- Athletics pitchers combine to allow 102 total home runs at a rate of 1.6 per game (most in the league).

-- Moll starts for the first time this season for the Athletics.
+- The Athletics will look to Blackburn (0-0) in his third start this season.

 © 2023 Data Skrive.
 All rights reserved.